JRMC-PR/holbertonschool-printf/README.md

 ------------

-The printf function sends formatted output to stdout.
-A custom _printf() for learning purposes was developed by cohort  #9 students Jimmer and Edward Ortiz.
+ The _printf() function is a custom implementation of the printf function in the C standard library.
+The _printf() function produces output according to a format as described below.
+The _printf() function writes output to stdout, the standard output stream; it writes the output under the control of a format string that specifies how subsequent arguments (or arguments accessed via the variable-length argument facilities of stdarg) are converted for output.
 _printf() function format string is a character string, beginning and ending in its initial shift state, if any.
 These arguments are placed using the percentage '%' operator

 ------------